robertdebock/learn-terraform/BASIC/writing-modules.md

 ## Howto

-1. Make a new directory, maybe `tf-module-azure-resouce_group`.
+1. Make a new directory, maybe `terraform-module-azurerm-resource_group`.
-2. Describe all input in `variables.tf.
+2. Describe all input in `variables.tf`.
 3. Describe all output in `outputs.tf`
 4. Add a `README.md`.
 5. Describe all resources in `main.tf`.